mlfina/home/README.md

 # MLFINA

-MLFINA is a research team focusing on academic research in quantitative investment.
+MLFINA is a research team focusing on quantitative investment.
 We share essential code and data of research projects with github.
 We welcome collaborations from all ends, including but not limited to academia, government, industry, student organizations, and individuals.